 Drugs manufactured or distributed pursuant to FDA approvals are subject to pervasive and continuing regulation by the FDA, including, among other things, requirements relating to recordkeeping, periodic reporting, product sampling and distribution, advertising and promotion and reporting of adverse experiences with the product.
 After approval, most changes to the approved product, such as adding new indications or other labeling claims, are subject to prior FDA review and approval.
-There also are continuing, annual program user fee requirements for any marketed products, as well as new application fees for supplemental applications with clinical data unannounced inspections by the FDA and these state agencies for compliance with cGMP requirements.
-Changes to the manufacturing process are strictly regulated and often require prior FDA approval before being implemented.
-FDA regulations also require investigation and correction of any deviations from cGMP and impose reporting and documentation requirements upon the sponsor and any third-party manufacturers that the sponsor may decide to use.
-Accordingly, manufacturers must continue to expend time, money, and effort in the area of production and quality control to maintain cGMP compliance.
+There also are continuing, annual program user fee requirements for any marketed products, as well as new application fees for supplemental applications with clinical data.